3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 ShellInfoObject.NewEfiShellProtocol->ReadFile(...)
 ```

-So apparently Shell wait for some input, but I could not see Shell and type any
+I could not see the prompt and type any input commands.
-input commands.

 ### Explaining ConIn, ConOut and ErrOut